things-to-do

 Their churros are lighter, less oily, and come with a choice of sauces like caramel, white chocolate, or the traditional chocolate espeso.
 It's a bit more relaxed, the kind of place you can actually sit and stay awhile.

-You can find more cafes in our post about local coffee shops in Malaga.
+You can find more cafes in our post about local coffee shops in Málaga.

-16. When in doubt - Join a Free Walking Tour
+16. Join a Free Walking Tour

 Several local companies offer pay-what-you-like walking tours of Malaga's Old Town, Soho, or even the dark history of the Inquisition.